Research call: One Health interventions to prevent or reduce the development and transmission of AMR

 - Proposal application form (Word file 0,1 MB).
 The application form must be attached to the application in the submission platform.

-- Grants from the Swedish International Development Cooperation Agency (Sida) to NGO:s: General Conditions applicable to Grants from Sida to NGO:s, regarding project/programme support and core support (pdf 0,15 MB)
+- Sida will support participation of researchers NGOs from low income countries in sub-Saharan Africa, and other sub-Saharan African countries where Sweden has bilateral development cooperation.
+General Conditions applicable to Grants from Sida to NGO:s, regarding project/programme support and core support (pdf 0,15 MB)

 Webinar for applicants

-A live webinar will be held on the 28th of January 2021 presenting the call and the partner search tool.
-Representatives from funders participating in the call will be available to answer questions live.
+A live webinar was held on the 28th of January 2021 presenting the call and the partner search tool.
+Representatives from funders participating in the call answered questions live.

 Partner Search Tool